databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/21-search-functions/query.md

 <FunctionDescription description="Introduced or updated: v1.2.425"/>

-QUERY is an inverted index search function used to match the rows that meets the query conditions, note that QUERY function can only used in where clause for filter.
+QUERY is an inverted index search function used to match the rows that meets the query string conditions.
+Please note that QUERY function can be only used in a where clause for filter.

 ## Syntax